-- Pescatello, LS senior editor, Arena R, Riebe D, Thompson PD, associate editors.
-ACSM's Guidelines for Exercise Testing and Prescription.
-9th ed.
-Baltimore (MD): Lippincott Williams & Wilkins; 2014. - Additional preparatory reading for each class will be posted on MyCourses.
+- ACSM's Guidelines for Exercise Testing and Prescription.
+10th ed.
+Baltimore (MD): Lippincott Williams & Wilkins; 2017. - Additional preparatory reading for each class will be posted on MyCourses.
 Students are strongly encouraged to read the assigned readings prior to class and be prepared for the discussions in class.